 Below is a list of suggestions to help you make the most of your experience at the West Vancouver Fire Festival.

 TIP #2: Be adventurous and try some of the exotic foods at the fair if you are not of Iranian descent or eat Persian food regularly.
-It’s not what you’ll find every day and some of it is quite delicious.
+It’s not what you’ll find every day and it’s quite delicious.

 TIP #3: You’ll increase your chances of finding parking if you arrive early, but you’ll also likely find the place quite bare.
 Most people don’t start arriving until later in the evening, and that’s when things get interesting.